 - a loft conversion that changes the shape of your roof could cost upwards of £40,0002

 These figures are just a guide.
 Costs will depend on the size and shape of your loft, and where you live.
 They also only cover the basics.
-It’s a good idea to get several quotes before you begin work.
+It’s a good idea to get several quotes before you begin any work.

 Who should handle your loft conversion?